farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > Use this to carry the group with your leadership and skills.
 >
-> - Leader describes how they take the lead, and consumes `-1 Momentum`.
+> - Leader describes how they take the lead, and consumes `-1 momentum`.
-> - Everyone makes an `Action Roll`; the best result counts as the group's result.
+> - Everyone makes an `action roll`; the best result counts as the group's result.
-> - The leader consumes `-1 Momentum` for each player that got a `1-3` as their best result.
+> - The leader consumes `-1 momentum` for each player that got a `1-3` as their best result.
-> - The leader doesn't get Momentum from the result of that action.
+> - The leader doesn't get momentum from the result of that action.
 >
 > ### Assist
 >